ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

  \rho(\vec{r}, t) \vec{v}(\vec{r}, t) \otimes \vec{v}(\vec{r}, t) - \overleftrightarrow{\sigma}(\vec{r}, t)
 ```
 where the first and second terms are flux of momentum density due to the
-fluid velocity and external forces from the bulk onto our element of fluid.
+fluid velocity and the external forces from the bulk onto our element of fluid respectively.
 Finally, the third equation is the conservation of energy and the flux of the
 energy density is
 ```math